StrikerSam-Ai/Team-Elevate-HH2025/README.md

 </div>

-## 🌟 About Elevate
+## 🌟 About ElderHub

-**Elevate** is a comprehensive digital companion platform specifically designed for senior citizens to combat social isolation, promote healthy aging, and enhance quality of life through technology.
+**ElderHub** is a comprehensive digital companion platform specifically designed for senior citizens to combat social isolation, promote healthy aging, and enhance quality of life through technology.
 Built for **HackHazard 2025**, this platform bridges the digital divide by providing an intuitive, accessible interface that empowers seniors to:

 - 🤝 **Connect** with their local community
 - 💬 **Communicate** through real-time chat and messaging